django-webpack/django-webpack-loader/README.md

 </html>
 ```

+### Skipping the generation of multiple common chunks

+You can use the parameter `skip_common_chunks=True` to specify that you don't want an already generated chunk be generated again in the same page.

+In order for this option to work, django-webpack-loader requires the `request` object to be in the context, to be able to keep track of the generated chunks.

+The `request` object is passed by default via the `django.template.context_processors.request` middleware with using the Django built-in templating system, and also with using Jinja2.

+If you don't have `request` in the context for some reason (e.g. using `Template.render` or `render_to_string` directly without passing the request), you'll get warnings on the console.

 ### Appending file extensions

 The `suffix` option can be used to append a string at the end of the file URL.
 For instance, it can be used if your webpack configuration emits compressed `.gz` files.